Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Related Work

 \textbf{Multi-view crowd localization.} Multi-view crowd localization estimates the crowd locations on the ground in the scene.
-Traditional methods \cite{viola2004robust,fleuret2007multicamera,Ge2010Crowd,viola2004robust, sabzmeydani2007detecting, wu2007detection} have limited performance and generalization ability due to hand-crafted features and the background subtraction step.
-Early DNNs methods' performance is also limited \cite{chavdarova2017deep,baque2017deep} due to no view feature alignment.
-Recent deep-learning methods \cite{song2021stacked,hou2021multiview,qiu20223d} put forward end-to-end frameworks with better performance.
-MVDet \cite{hou2020multiview} used feature perspective transformations to fuse multi-views. \cite{liu2024unsupervised} proposed an unsupervised method via vision-language models and 2D-3D cross-modal mapping.
-Similarly in multi-view crowd counting, \textit{most SOTA multi-view crowd localization methods also focus on estimating crowds `seen' in the input camera views, not targeting all crowds in the scene}.
-MVSelect \cite{hou2024learning} is the most related to our paper, and it proposed a reinforcement learning (RL) framework for view selection and downstream tasks.
-However, MVSelect requires annotations of all views to train the model, and has a weak generalization ability to apply to novel new scenes. \textit{In contrast, our method only needs to label the selected views, and with the aid of the proposed pseudo labels, it can be well applied to novel news scenes in the test stage} (see experiments).
+Early methods' performance is limited~\cite{chavdarova2017deep,baque2017deep} due to no view feature alignment.
+Recent methods~\cite{song2021stacked,hou2021multiview,qiu20223d,liu2024unsupervised,zhang2024multi,zhang2024mahalanobis,aung2025multi,ma2025dchm,alturki2025enhanced} put forward end-to-end frameworks with better performance.
+MVDet~\cite{hou2020multiview} used feature perspective transformations to fuse multi-views. \cite{aung2025multi} extends multi-view crowd localization to pedestrian occupancy prediction, achieving SOTA performance on the proposed benchmark.
+CaMuViD~\cite{etefaghi2025camuvid} facilitates flexible transformation and improves feature fusing across views, removing the need for BEV representation and achieving better detection accuracy.
+Similarly, \textit{most SOTA multi-view crowd localization methods also focus on estimating crowds `seen' in the input camera views, not targeting all crowds in the scene}.
+MVSelect~\cite{hou2024learning} is the most related to our paper, and it proposed a reinforcement learning (RL) framework for view selection and downstream tasks.
+However, MVSelect requires annotations of all views to train the model, and has a weak generalization ability to apply to novel scenes. \textit{In contrast, our method only needs to label the selected views, and with the aid of the proposed pseudo labels, it can be well applied to novel news scenes in the test stage} (see experiments).